jstedfast/MailKit/.github/issue_template.md

 To help me debug your issue, please explain:
 - What were you trying to do?
 - What happened?
 If you got an exception, please include the exception Message *and* StackTrace.
-If you hit a [CommandException](http://www.mimekit.net/docs/html/T_MailKit_CommandException.htm) or [ProtocolException](http://www.mimekit.net/docs/html/T_MailKit_ProtocolException.htm) such as `Syntax error in XYZ.
-Unexpected token: [atom: 0]`, please also include the protocol log (scrubbed of any authentication data).
-(Note: not including a protocol log will make me very unhappy)
+If you hit a `CommandException` or `ProtocolException` such as `Syntax error in XYZ.
+Unexpected token: [atom: 0]`, INCLUDE THE PROTOCOL LOG (scrubbed of any authentication data).
+If you do not include the protocol log, you will make me VERY UNHAPPY.
 - What did you expect to happen?
 - Step-by-step reproduction instructions and/or a simple test case.